deficollective/deficollective.github.io/content/english/blog/tdc-may-2024-report.md

 ## Expenses Report

 Expenses were up slightly in May, mostly due to one-off expenses like the Collective contributors getting together to spread the Ant gospel at [ETH Belgrade](https://ethbelgrade.rs/).
 Contributor expenses were also up as the one-month lag for contributor payments caught up after onboarding our new content strategist in April.
-The Collective also continued to support those who support our cause by donating 1000 LUSD to [insert here] who have supported the Collective with X.
+The Collective also continued to support those who support our cause by donating 1000 LUSD to [0xKhmer](https://twitter.com/0xKhmer) who builds & maintains a comprehensive [gas tracking Dune analytics dashboard](https://dune.com/0xkhmer/gas-spent-checker) allowing the Collective to streamline the accounting of gas-related expenses.

 ![tdc-may-2024-expenses](https://raw.githubusercontent.com/deficollective/deficollective.github.io/main/assets/images/tdc-may-2024-report/expenses.jpg)